Both B2C and B2B companies subject to Anti-Money Laundering laws must have a compliant client onboarding process in place.

 After the publication of the FinCEN CDD Rule, EU laws (PSD2, 4AMLD, and 5AMLD) established the same requirement for obliged entities operating in the EU.

 The 4th AML Directive requires each EU country to hold registers of company incorporation and ownership and to make them accessible to all companies.
 Additionally, the 5th AML Directive requires EU member states to maintain interconnected and publicly available national UBO registries.

-The Financial Action Task Force (FATF) defines an Ultimate Beneficial Owner as the natural person(s) who ultimately owns or controls a customer and/or the natural person on whose behalf a transaction is being conducted.
+The Financial Action Task Force (FATF) defines Ultimate Beneficial Owners as the natural persons who ultimately own or control a customer and/or the natural persons on whose behalf a transaction is being conducted.